 Even in all its states, whether it be solid (ice), liquid (water), or gas (water vapor), it still forms part of this interconnected water movement.

 All movement and every path that water follows on a local and global scale, are part of what is known as The Water Cycle.

 This article will focus on explaining what The Water Cycle is, how it works, and its importance for all life on Earth.

 Water Cycle Definition

 The Water Cycle is a large and complex system with many moving parts that work together to form part of a network of water flow across the globe.
 Before one can start to delve deeper into its workings, a more detailed description of the water cycle is required.

 What Is The Water Cycle?

-The Water Cycle is the constant movement or flow of water in its various forms on a local and global scale as it flows or transitions over land, in the oceans, and in the atmosphere.
+The Water Cycle is the constant movement of water in its various forms on a local and global scale as it flows or transitions over land, in the oceans, and the atmosphere.